i000313/test-repo/README.md

 **As result**, we got a list of words classified as `positive` (green nodes), `negative` (red nodes), `neutral` (gray nodes), as shown on the above figure.
-This list of words is available in the file [examples/01-tiny-graph-english/dic-output.csv](examples/01-tiny-graph-english/dic-output.csv).
+This list of words is also available in the file [examples/01-tiny-graph-english/dic-output.csv](examples/01-tiny-graph-english/dic-output.csv).

 Some observations:
 - In some cases we can end up with words classified also as `ambiguous` (words with more than one polarity at same time) and `unknown` (words with polarity not set).
 The latter happens with all nodes that are not connected to a classified node.
-- Generally, the smaller the distance between a non seed words and the closest seed word greater the probability of that word being correctly classified.

-# <a name="run-app"></a>Run the Application
+# <a name="run-app"></a>2.
+Run the Application

 This implementation can be run from the **command line** and through a **Java API**.
 In both cases it is required as input: